popdotco/winston/README.md

-## Status

-Winston is *alpha* and in *active development*.
-You can contribute, but it's not ready for showtime.

-# About
+# About Winston

 Winston is a AB/split testing library which utilizes Redis and basic machine learning.
 At it's core, Winston is a configurable roll-your-own A/B testing tool.
 Winston comes with several flavors of AB testing out of the box based on configuration options:

 #### About Machine Learning
 You can optionally tell Winston whether you'd like to enable machine learning algorithm or not.
 If it's enabled, Winston will first check if a test is reliably a favorite via confidence intervals.
 If a test has no clear favorite, Winston falls back to picking a random test variation a certain percentage of the time *(defaults to 10%)* and picks the current top performing variant the other percentage of the time *(90%)*.
 If no test variations have any data collected, Winston will always pick at random.
 The goal of Winston is to take the guess work out of displaying a top performing test variation.
 It's a set and forget operation.

+## Status

+Winston is *alpha* and in *active development*.
+You can contribute, but it's not ready for showtime.

 ## Usage